Avjt2214/Steganography/README.md

-# Image Steganography with Python
+# Data Hiding in Images using Steganography (Python)

 This project demonstrates a simple implementation of image steganography using Python and OpenCV.
 The application allows users to hide (encrypt) a secret message inside an image and later retrieve (decrypt) the message using a simple UI built with Tkinter.